 Metadata is an intimidating concept.
 Where do you start?
 What should you include?
 How much is too much?
 And… what even is it?

-Here’s a crash course: Metadata is the information that surrounds content and tells us what it contains.
-It consists of keywords, author information, dates, summaries – everything that provides us with a a description of the content beneath it.
-All of this is fundamental to the way that the web works: Metadata drives search, and that’s why understanding how to categorize, tag and keyword appropriately is an essential component of your online success.
+Here’s a crash course: Metadata is the information that surrounds the content and tells us what it contains.
+It consists of keywords, author information, dates, summaries – everything that provides us with a description of the content beneath it.
+All of this is fundamental to the way that the web works: Metadata drives search, and that’s why understanding how to categorize, tag, and keyword appropriately is an essential component of your online success.

 MetaData elements and tools to amplify them

 Getting below the surface